Private Credit Based Alternative Loans

 • Terms and conditions of the lender’s loan products (for example, interest rates, options for repayment length, etc.)

-• Borrower Benefits (for example, lender payment of fees, interest rate reductions for on-time payments)
+• Borrower benefits (for example, lender payment of fees, interest rate reductions for on-time payments)

 • Previous lender service to Niagara University